michaelbrusegard/tabline.wez/README.md

 #### Custom extensions

 You can define your own extensions.
 If you believe an extension may be useful to others, then please submit a PR.

-Custom extensions requires a show event to be defined.
-You can also define a hide event and/or a delay.
+Custom extensions requires a `show` event to be defined.
+When the `show` event is triggered the defined `sections` will be shown.
+If a section in `sections` is not defined it will use the default from the config.
-If the hide event is defined the delay will be how long it waits to hide the extension after the hide event is triggered.
+The `hide` event is optional.
+When the `hide` event is triggered the extension will hide the defined `sections`.
-If the hide event is not defined it will hide the extension after the delay.
-Delay is by default 5 seconds if the hide event is not defined.
+If the `hide` event is not defined the extension will hide the `sections` after the `delay` which is set to 5 seconds by default.
-If a section is not defined, it will use the default from the config.
+You can also have a `delay` with the `hide` event, which will delay the hide for the specified time in seconds after the `hide` event is triggered.
+You can also have a optional `callback` function that will be called when the `show` event is triggered with the properties from the event.
+The `colors` overwrite the default colors for the extension to use with its `sections`.

 ```lua
 local my_extension = {